 If in recent times your modem-router has given signs of instability, before replacing it, try disconnecting your Chromecast first!

 The issue could be due to an unspecified defect either on Chromecast or Google Home.
-Most likely Google Home, the App that controls it.
-A TP-Link engineer has posted an explanation of the problem that first popped out in questions around the last year’s October.
+Most likely Google Home.
+The App that controls it.
+A TP-Link engineer has posted an explanation of the problem.
+It first popped out in questions around the last year’s October.

-It is not a very serious malfunction, but equally capable of putting in difficulty many famous modems-routers like TP-Link, Synology, Asus, Linksys and Netgear in particular, among others.
+It is not a very serious malfunction.
+Nevertheless is equally capable of putting in difficulty many famous modems-routers.
+TP-Link, Synology, Asus, Linksys and Netgear in particular, among others.

-Depending on your modem-router brand it could cause a temporary internet disconnection, or even a permanent unavailability of the network, until a complete reset.
+Depending on your modem-router brand it could cause a temporary internet disconnection.
+Even a permanent unavailability of the network may occuor.
+Until a complete reset.

-If you’re interested in more details about the technical side of the issue, and want to try a solution for it, read the following lines in which I’ll give some technical explanations.
+If you’re interested in more details about the technical side of the issue, and want to try a solution for it, read the following lines.
+In them I’ll give some technical explanations.

 From what TP-Link engineers have gathered so far, the issue appears to be related to some recent releases of the Android OS and Google Apps.
-The issue originates from these devices’ “Cast” feature, which sends “MDNS” multicast discovery packets in order to keep a live connection with Google products such as Google Home.
+The issue originates from these devices’ “Cast” feature.
+It sends “MDNS” multicast discovery packets in order to keep a live connection with Google products such as Google Home.

 The interval between each of these cast packets is normally about twenty seconds, some say two of them every twenty seconds.